'Stop Building': Backlash in Ballantyne?

 South Charlotte land crunch: The site is one of the largest undeveloped pieces of land in south Charlotte.
 It was mentioned in a Ledger article in August examining possible sites for a new high school in south Charlotte — an issue that remains unresolved.
 Real estate experts said at the time that there are only five privately owned parcels of 20+ acres south of Pineville-Matthews Road.

-David Weekly Homes, he said, has been in the Charlotte area for more than 20 years and wants to build a development that’s a “good fit for the community.”
+David Weekley Homes, he said, has been in the Charlotte area for more than 20 years and wants to build a development that’s a “good fit for the community.”

 Too good a secret?
 Pineville’s DMV has all but closed